nimrods8/KITCTF-CTF-2022/README.md

 Combining that with a small `NOP` sled and the useful `jmp rsi`, our lower part of stack would look something like this:
 ![](https://github.com/nimrods8/KITCTF-CTF-2022/blob/main/be_brave2.PNG)

 The original return address is at *7fffffffe458*.
-When executing the `ret` opcode, the CPU is simply loading whatever is in that address to the RIP register.
+When executing the `ret` opcode, the CPU is simply loading whatever is pointed to by the stack pointer, the RSP, to the RIP register.
 So, the next execution would be the code at *0x4012a9*:

 `pop rbx`   - this opcode would consume the next 8 bytes of the stack (marked in the yellow rectangle), and (incidentally) place them in RBP.
 The new RSP would now point to *7fffffffe468*.